 - a citizen of the United States

-- not more than 27 years of age by December 31 of the year of his or her college graduation
+- not more than 27 years of age by December 31 of the year of their college graduation

 - physically qualified (not asthmatic or color-blind)